soodoku/tldr/summaries/17_phishing.md

 5. Complicate the unsavory
     - Derivatives, legislation

-6. Trade on reputation

-7. Mine motivated scrutiny: during fin. heyday, people were loathe to question the goose laying the golden egg.
+6. Mine motivated scrutiny: during fin. heyday, people were loathe to question the goose laying the golden egg.
 Great example of nonsense analysis by Cassano.

-8. Develop disciplines devoted to specializing in unethical stuff with framing of ethics---due process, customer success: "Just as lawyers are supposed to defend their clients, even if guilty, advertisers are supposed to enhance the sales of the companies that hire them, even if those sales reduce customers’ well-being."
+7. Develop disciplines devoted to specializing in unethical stuff with framing of ethics---due process, customer success: "Just as lawyers are supposed to defend their clients, even if guilty, advertisers are supposed to enhance the sales of the companies that hire them, even if those sales reduce customers’ well-being."

-9. "Reason why" advertising:
+8. "Reason why" advertising:
     - Tell people why they ought to buy X even if reasons are vacuous (you are doing obvious things done by everyone but good.
 For selling beer, explain it is produced in sterile conditions, uses "careful[ly chosen] ... ingredients", ..., "contains the pain reliever most recommended by doctors", etc.), misleading, or appeal to their first order pref.

-10. Make a misleading +ve claim:
+9. Make a misleading +ve claim:
     - "One of its soaps, at the time with lagging sales, was a combination of palm oil and olive oil: Palmolive." ---> branded as beauty soap
     - “At 60 miles an hour the loudest noise in this new Rolls-Royce comes from the electric clock."

-11. Associate +ve things:
+10. Associate +ve things with whatever you are selling:
     - good looking people
     - well behaved children
     - images of farm, etc.

-12. Learn from data on what works:
+11. Learn from data on what works:
     "But Palmolive also got another, subtler dividend from the coupons.
 By affixing coupons to their advertisements, Lasker and Hopkins could tell which ads worked; which ones didn’t.
 Just count the coupons that were returned."

-13. Auto Dealer Phishing Tools:
+12. Auto Dealer Phishing Tools:
     - Extras: “You just have to sell them on the benefit of those things anyway and turn a blind eye to the high probability that they won’t need these things later on.”

     - Trade-in: “Don’t, don’t, don’t mention that you have a trade-in until after you’ve negotiated a price.

     - Focus attention on X: "For example, if the salesman is able to focus the buyer’s attention on the monthly payment, then the buyer will fail to notice the length of the contract.
 But each month of extra payments is then a month of pure gravy to the dealer."

-14. Lie
+13. Lie

-15. Repeat the Lie:
+14. Repeat the Lie:
     “I have not passed through life,” he wrote, “without [observing] that assertions, however broad and unfounded, if permitted to pass into the mind of the hearer, will frequently be received with the acquiescence due only to established truth.”

-16. Mislead without lying:
+15. Mislead without lying:
     - Make convenient unstated assumptions when making claims

-17. Credit Card than Cash:
+16. Credit Card than Cash:
     "Richard Feinberg found that tips left by those paying by credit card were 13 percent larger than those paying w/ cash."
 In exp., willingness to spend much higher w/ cc.
 Add'l evidence from Prelec and Simester ---Celtics tickets got more than double in the credit-card condition; the Red Sox tickets got more than 75 percent extra; the banners got a mere 60 percent extra.

-18. Subscription than pay per visit:
+17. Subscription than pay per visit:

     [From DellaVigna and Malmendier](https://eml.berkeley.edu/~sdellavi/wp/gymempAER.pdf)--- Gyms: "80 percent ... would [pay] less by the visit [than a monthly subscription].
 Furthermore, the losses from this wrong choice were significant: $600 per year, out of average payments of $1,400."

     "Additionally, to add insult to injury, the health clubs put roadblocks in the way of cancellation.
 Of the 83 clubs offering automatic monthly renewal in the DellaVigna-Malmendier sample, all accepted cancellation by personal appearance; but only 7 would accept cancellation by phone.
 Only 54 would accept a letter; and, of these, 25 required it to be notarized."

-19. Selective Information:
+18. Selective Information:
     - "Publicly, proclaim policies that will appeal to the typical voter on issues that are salient to her, and where she will be well informed.
 But on other issues, where the typical voter is ill informed, but where potential campaign donors are well informed, take the stance that appeals to donors.
 Use the contributions from these “special-interest groups” for campaigning that increases popularity among the regular run of voters, who are **more likely to vote for someone who “mows their lawn on TV."**

-20. Exploit self-interest:
+19. Exploit self-interest:
     - Authors of the Vioxx study, journals publishing pharma sponsored papers, etc.
     - Authors who want to peddle their theories.
 Clarence Little/Tobacco.

-21. If doing an experiment, use cheeky controls: naproxen for Vioxx as naproxen w/ history of gastro. issues
+20. If doing an experiment, use cheeky controls: naproxen for Vioxx as naproxen w/ history of gastro. issues

-22. Come up with a story
+21. Come up with a story

+22. Attributes of products that are hard to 'see': Gabaix and Laibson.
+Ink cartridges ~ 2/3rd of the cost of printers.
+    - 3% of HP buyers knew the cost of ink.
+    - Info. about the cost of ink delib. obfuscated.
+Presumably applies to cars also --- cost per mile?

+### Banking

+1. Ratings agencies started charging $ from investment banks for rating in 1970s.
+Pressure to give good ratings to customers otherwise no business.

+2. High ratings of mortgage backed securities caused people to get larger mortgages.

+### How to Prevent Phishing

+1. Consumer Reports: Objective info. on quality

+2. Better Business Bureaus

+3. Law:
+    - Uniform Commercial Code
+    - Courts

+4. Regulators

 ### Misc.
 Quotes, Numbers, Points, and Anecdotes